3dgeo-heidelberg/etrainee/course/module0/ETRAINEE_intro_overview.md

 # Toolbox overview

 Before starting the course let's "unpack our toolbox" to ensure that we have the necessary digital working environment ready.
-This means we introduce the different **software components used in E-TRAINEE** (*so far mainly in Module 1*).
+This means we introduce the different **software components used in E-TRAINEE Module 1** (and partly also in other Modules).
 Thereby, we cover installation and some basic methods of

 * [Visual Studio Code](./vscode.md) (code editor)
 * [Conda](./conda.md) (package management system)